juanpas97/CryptoBench/Readme.md

  * If the user leaves any of the fields in "Special Test" empty, they will be replaced with the default one.
 (Minutes = 1, Blocksize = 1024 and key = 1)

+ * The results of the folder /CryptoBench/ cannot be read by the Android file reader, in a PC there shouldn´t be any problem.

 ### Known Bugs
  * First time that app is started, it will crash.
 This is because it tries to created files before the app asked for read/write permission.
 If you granted the permission, the next time you open the app this will be fixed.